Skip to content

 The goal is most often to present a better solution to a raging business problem.

-And the stakes are high: Millions of dollars’ worth of sales.
-The reputation and budget of the marketing team.
+And the stakes are high: Millions of dollars worth of sales.
+Plus the career prospects and budget of the marketing team.

 That makes any white paper a high-risk/high-reward project.